" WHY TH!S !S SO !MPORTANT "

-TEFF is and Ethiopian grain that is SUPER high in protein in and fiber.
+TEFF is an Ethiopian grain that is SUPER high in protein in and fiber.
 Long distance runners have used the tiny sensational grain for centuries.
 "Once solely grown in the rugged Ethiopian highlands, TEFF is popping up in the windswept fields of the American heartland.
 The demand for TEFF has created a ripple effect that reaches from Addis Ababa to BOISE to D.C." - The Washington Post July 29, 2012.

 At an average weight gain of more than 1#/ day compared to grass hay, It is protein packed grain and hay for domestic animals, wild animals and birds.
 Inexpensive and reseeding in most climates, the multiple harvests per season provide feed and feed and food for all!
 We ALL need to get on the "TEFF Train".

-From teff train to SUGARCANE: although primarily an Asian export, Florida, Hawaii, Louisiana, Texas and Puerto Rico supply over10% of the world's supply.
+From Teff train to SUGARCANE: although primarily an Asian export, Florida, Hawaii, Louisiana, Texas and Puerto Rico supply over 10% of the world's supply.
 That number increases every year.
 As well as sugar, sugarcane is also used as a fuel, production of fiber board, papers and plastics.